There is a saying out there that goes…. “There are two types of stucco houses, one that is cracked and ones that are going to”.

 Lets take a look at some of the different types of crack to get a better understanding of why they occur.

-It is normal for plaster to crack from movement and stress, especially in a new home.
-The wood dries, the vibrations from the construction equipment and other factors play a significant role in this for a brand new home.
+It is normal for plaster to crack from movement and stress, especially in a new home that has not had the time to settle into it's final resting position.
+The wood dries, expansion and contraction occurs, the vibrations from the construction equipment around the area and other factors play a significant role in this, especially for a brand-new home.

 Hairline cracks are typically around a 1/16 of an inch wide or smaller, if the crack is bigger than that, than chances are that some other element is the culprit.
 Below are some examples of some hairline cracks that have occurred.